 If the traveler has not gotten a COVID test 72 hours before departure to Alaska and received negative results, while waiting for their first test results, DOF employees and EFF should quarantine at home.
+For five days, they should follow strict social distancing, which also requires the employee to work remotely.
+A second test taken between five and 14 days after arrival is recommended, but not required.

-- EFF employees are not eligible for COVID leave for this quarantine period. - Seasonal workers are not eligible for COVID leave after seasonal layoff. - Full-time DOF employees should telework from home if they can during this quarantine.
+- EFF employees are not eligible for COVID leave for this quarantine and strict social distancing period. - Seasonal workers are not eligible for COVID leave after seasonal layoff. - Full-time DOF employees should telework from home if they can during this quarantine and strict social distancing period.
 If teleworking is not an option, DOF employees are eligible for COVID leave, and should fill out the Verification Form to submit to Payroll. - According to the FFCRA FAQ, EPSL provides up to 10 days (75/80 hours for a full-time employee) of paid leave for eligible employees due to a need for leave because the employee is unable to work remotely (telework).
 As the State of Alaska (SOA) has an established COVID-19 leave policy in place, EPSL leave is considered the same as SOA COVID-19 leave.
 EPSL/SOA COVID-19 leave may be taken if you are subject to a Federal, State, or local quarantine or isolation order related to COVID-19 (i.e. travel self quarantine).
 Employees will need to submit a Verification Form for Paid Leave due to Coronavirus.